-We next considered how imperfect strategy selection and execution differed between the two groups.
-As shown in Figure 14, imperfect strategy selection accounted for 28.8% of under-performance in the control group and 23.6% in the experimental group, while imperfect strategy execution accounted for 2.3% and 5.5%, respectively.
-Consistent with Experiment 1, engaging in random gambling was the most frequent instance of imperfect strategy selection for participants in the control group, alone accounting for 21.7%) of under-performance.
+control group and 23.6% in the experimental group, while imperfect strategy execution accounted for 2.3% and 5.5%, respectively.
+Consistent with Experiment 1, engaging in random gambling was the most frequent instance of imperfect strategy selection for participants in the control group, alone accounting for 27.7% of underperformance.
 In the experimental group, this proportion was reduced to 5.2%.
-On the other hand, whereas the use of WADD accounted for only 0.9% of under-performance in the control group, it accounted for 8.3% in the experimental group, more than any other strategy.
-While imperfect execution accounted for a modest proportion of under-performance in both groups, it was slightly more in the experimental group, due to the increased usage of the difficult-to-execute SAT-TTB+ strategy.
+On the other hand, whereas the use of exhaustive search accounted for only 0.9% of underperformance in the control group, it accounted for 8.3% in the experimental group, more than any other strategy.
+While imperfect execution accounted for a modest proportion of underperformance in both groups, it was slightly more in the experimental group, due to the increased usage of the difficultto-execute targeted search strategy.
 Figure 15 shows the sources of imperfect strategy selection (off-diagonal values) and execution (diagonal values) from every strategy.
-It shows that of the 8.3% reduction in performance from incorrectly selecting WADD in the experimental group, most of it-4.9%-occurred when the best strategy to select was SAT-TTB+.
+It shows that of the 8.3% reduction in performance from incorrectly selecting exhaustive search in the experimental group, most of it-4.9%-occurred when the best strategy to select was targeted search.